 With the seasons changing and the weather warming up, you may be itching to get outside and explore.
 And we’ve got just the place for you.
 These nine best caves are somewhere you’ll be able to appreciate even on the hottest days.

 According to the Tennessee Cave Survey, Tennessee has more caverns than the majority of other states.
-There are approximately more than 10,000 caves in Tennessee.
+There are approximately more than 10,000 caves.

 Each one provides a lovely perspective, with the beautiful decorations in the shape of stalactites and stalagmites being the main draws.
 Every cave has a story to tell, and a tour of the area by boat or foot with the assistance of a guide will undoubtedly enlighten you on the legends associated with them.

 Many underground wonders may be found in Tennessee, some of which are recorded in the Guinness Book of World Records.
 Here are a few of our favorites of all the beautiful Tennessee Caves to visit.

 Cumberland Caverns, the second-largest cave in the United States, is located in McMinnville, middle Tennessee.

 Everyone has plenty of fun and excitement with daily walking tours, adventure tours, and overnight adventure excursions that cover more than 32 miles of tunnels and underground passageways, incredible underground rock formations, beautiful underground waterfalls, and gleaming pools.